sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 - with_prior_preservation

-Disable to enable Native Training
+Enable prior_preservation to start DreamBooth training.Disable to enable Native Training

+- prior_loss_weight

+the lower prior_loss_weight the harder it is to fit, but also the harder it is to learn. [^4][^3]

 ### Key notes